medavox/tuki-nuwa.old/README.md

 or at least different from its original goal.

-Its simplicity is its greatest strength; but I think that its inability to express fundamental parts of human existence should be fixed.
+Its simplicity is its greatest strength; but I think that its inability to express fundamental parts of human existence should be changed.

 This document is a work-in-progress.